Abandoned & Little-Known Airfields:

 showing the airport circle marking, the beacon light tower, hangar, and other buildings.

-Barnesville Airport was evidently replaced at some point between 1938-45 by the Taquara Airport, located only a mile to the northeast,
+Barnesville Airport was evidently replaced at some point between 1945-49 by the Tamaqua Airport, located only a mile to the northeast,

 The last depiction which has been located of Barnesville was on the 1949 USGS topo map.